 It’s not even about providing benefits and solving problems.
 (Did automobiles, calculators, blow dryers, and smartphones really solve any significant issues in the civilized world?)
 Marketing is about living, breathing humans and their dynamic perceptions.
 The market isn’t out there somewhere.
 It’s in here–in our minds and in the minds of those we serve and with whom we interact and do business.
 As nicely as the communication model breaks down into sender, encoder, channel, decoder, receiver, noise, and feedback, the actual process of communication is organic—just like the people who communicate.

 If you want to effectively understand and reach a target market, start by assessing your own perceptions of people in general.
 How do you view them?
-As opportunities—when they represent a potential job offer?
+As opportunities—when they represent a potential job offer or social media follower?
 As interruptions—when they drop by to talk while you’re in the middle of a project?
 As problems—when they act illogically or hold alternate views?
 My best advice to anyone who has valuable ideas, products, or services to share is this:

-Treat people as people and not as hurdles to be cleared or arguments to be refuted.
+Treat people as people and not as followers to be gained, hurdles to be cleared or arguments to be refuted.

 That includes anyone and everyone—authority figures, peers, co-workers, employees, customers, teachers, students, spouses, and even that teenage boy next door who skateboards in your driveway and refuses to look you in the eye.
 How we view others shapes how we treat them, and how we treat them shapes how they perceive us and all that wonderful value we claim to offer.
 They aren’t accurately represented by survey responses and social trends or even by just one two-sided conversation.
 It’s not enough just to know them as profiles or silhouettes or hazy images from afar.
 They are individuals with individual needs, wants, and perspectives, and they’re anxious to communicate and to be heard.